annasiwiecka/Task-Management/README.md

 On the task page the user can add attachments, there is also a comments section where the leader can comment on the user's work

+When everything is okay with attachments and solution in task, leader can change status of task to "Completed"

 - Better view of the tasks page coming soon

 ### My Tasks
 ![My_Task](./images/my_task.png)

 On the my_tasks page, we have a shortcut to the task and a link that takes us to the task page.

 ### Other

 - Setting page for team, home page with all shortcuts and reminders, my_project page with shortcuts, team home page coming soon.

 ## License